Ex-officials in gymnastics sex abuse scandal subpoenaed by U.S. Senate

 A third former official, Rhonda Faehn, who was the women’s program director of USA Gymnastics and was dismissed earlier this month, has also been called and agreed to testify, Hill said.

-It was not immediately clear who is representing Perry or Faehn.
+It was not immediately clear who is representing Penny or Faehn.

 Earlier this month, hundreds of women sexually abused by Nassar tentatively agreed to a $500 million settlement with Michigan State University.

-Kerry Perry, chief executive of USA Gymnastics since December, last week apologized to hundreds of female athletes who were sexually abused by Nassar and told a U.S. House of Representatives subcommittee hearing that “those days are over.”
+Kerry Perry, chief executive of USA Gymnastics since December, apologized last week to hundreds of female athletes sexually abused by Nassar and told a U.S. House of Representatives subcommittee hearing that “those days are over.”